 Prelude Strings wants to thank the many musicians, parents and community patrons whose overwhelming interest and support has helped make the Orchestras a success.
 It has been our great pleasure to bring fine music to the citizens of Orange County and enrich the lives of hundreds of young musicians.

 Attendance and Release: For the success and growth of the Orchestra, it is expected that you make every effort to attend all rehearsals.
 An absence affects your own learning AND the ability of other orchestra members to be fully prepared for a performance.

 - There are three rehearsal periods per season: Oct.-Nov., Jan.-Feb., and Mar.-Apr.
 A maximum of two absences per rehearsal period is acceptable.
 We therefore strongly recommend that you use your absences wisely.
 If you have used all your absences and miss another rehearsal for ANY reason, you may not be eligible to perform in the next concert or you may be dropped from the orchestra.

 - Three tardies equals one absence.

 - Mandatory events: These are listed in RED on the schedule.
 Except for illness, school orchestra event, school sponsored outdoor education or Washington D.C. trip, there are NO excused absences from mandatory events.
-This includes, but is not limited to: Sport events, family vacations/reunions, CM testing, music or academic competitions, church activities, Scout camp outs, etc.
+If a student misses a sectional, they are required to do a make up, at their expense, from the sectional teacher on staff.

 - If a student misses a mandatory event for ANY reason, we reserve the right to not have the student play in the next concert.